TL;DR: Every Rodz webhook payload includes an

 Where can I find the full Rodz API documentation?

-The complete API reference, including webhook registration endpoints and all available signal types, is available at https://api.rodz.io/docs.
+The complete API reference, including webhook registration endpoints and all available signal types, is at https://api.rodz.io/docs.
 For a guided walkthrough of the API surface, see the API reference article.

 Wrapping Up